EEA and Norway Grants in Croatia

 Facts about the Grants

 The EEA and Norway Grants are rooted in the EEA Agreement which makes Iceland, Lichtenstein and Norway part of the internal European market.
 Before these countries the EEA agreement sets a common goal for working together for decreasing social and economic disparities in the EU and strengthening cooperation between European countries.
-To reach these objectives a total of 2,8 million euros has been allocated to 15 European countries for the period 2014-2021.
-Norway secures almost 98 percent of the funds.
-To take part in the EEA and Norway Grants, Croatia became eligible in 2013 after joining the EU and becoming the signature the EEA agreement.
-This is the second programming cycle Croatia partakes since then and in the previous period 2009-2014 Croatia received the support of 9.6 million euros in total.

-More about Norwegian partners
+More about Norwegian partner institutions

-Norwegian Water Resources and Energy Directorate (NVE) and Croatian Environmental Protection and Energy efficiency fund will join forces in implementing energy efficiency programme.
+Norwegian Water Resources and Energy Directorate (NVE) will join forces with Ministry of Regional Development and EU funds in implementing programe on Gren Transition.
 NVE ensures environmentally sound management of Norway’s water resources, promotes efficient energy markets and cost-effective energy systems and contributes to efficient energy use.
 The directorate plays a central role in the national flood contingency planning and bears overall responsibility for maintaining national power supplies.
 From 2009 NVE is assigned greater responsibility for the prevention of damage caused by landslides.

 Norwegian Court Administration and Croatian Ministry of Justice will work on improving effectiveness of the judicial system.
 The Norwegian Courts Administration (NCA) administers the ordinary courts and the land consolidation courts.
 It provides support necessary for judges and staff to carry out their roles and to deliver justice efficiently and effectively.
 The NCA covers a steering role as well as carrying out the administrative and support for the courts.
 The NCA also holds a superior employer function and works to increase public confidence in the courts.